Insights from the Design Space Exploration of Flow-Guided Nanoscale Localization: Evaluation Framework

-This section presents the setup and parameters used in the evaluation.
-Specifically, we first outline the utilized simulator and its main features, followed by the considered scenarios and parameters defining our design space, and finalized with the utilized performance metrics.
+In this section, we outline the evaluation framework employed to assess the effectiveness of two flow-guided localization approaches.
+The framework integrates a carefully designed simulator, specific scenarios and parameters defining our design space, and a set of performance metrics to rigorously test the capabilities of these approaches under simulated physiological conditions.

+Our framework enables realistic testing of nanodevice functionality and localization techniques, incorporating wireless communication and energy harvesting.
+By simulating both the physiological and mechanical properties of the human vascular system, this setup addresses the challenges nanodevices face in real scenarios, including modeling THz signal propagation and energy dynamics within the bloodstream, essential for deploying such technologies in medical diagnostics and treatments.

-We employ a simulator from~\cite{lopez2023toward} to assess the performance of the considered flow-guided localization solutions.
-The simulator assumes that implementing a flow-guided localization in the bloodstream requires at least one anchor attached to the patient's body.
+The framework is implemented in the form of a simulator~\cite{lopez2023toward}.
+The simulator assumes that deploying a flow-guided localization in the bloodstream requires at least one anchor attached to the patient's body.
 Approaches in~\cite{gomez2022nanosensor} and~\cite{simonjan2021body} can be enabled with a single anchor positioned near the heart, as the heart is the only body region with guarantees that each nanodevice will pass through it in every iteration.
-The anchor is envisioned as a static entity powered by reliable sources such as batteries, hence it is assumed to be continuously operational.
+The anchor is envisioned as a static entity powered by reliable sources such as batteries; hence, it is assumed to be continuously operational.
 The role of the anchor is to transmit beacons and receive backscattered responses from the nanodevices.

 The nanodevices are energy-harvesting entities that can move passively in the bloodstream.
 To model their mobility, the utilized simulator features the integration with BloodVoyagerS~\cite{geyer2018bloodvoyagers}.
 BloodVoyagerS provides a simplified model of the bloodstream, including 94 vessels and organs, with the coordinate system centered in the heart.
 All organs have the same spatial depth, with a reference thickness of 4~cm resembling the depth of a kidney.
 This results in the z-coordinates of the nanodevices ranging from 2 to -2~cm, as illustrated in Figure~\ref{fig:bloodvoyagers}.
 The simulator assumes that arteries and veins are positioned anterior and posterior, respectively.
 Transitions between arteries and veins occur in the organs, limbs, and head.
 In the heart, blood transitions from veins to arteries (i.e., posterior to anterior).
 The flow rate is modeled based on the relationship between pressure difference and flow resistance, resulting in average blood speeds of 20~cm/sec in the aorta, 10~cm/sec in arteries, and 2-4~cm/sec in veins.
 Transitions between arteries and veins are simplified by assuming a constant velocity of 1~cm/sec.